satishjais/Music-Streaming-App-V2/README.md

 Register for an account if you are new or login if you already have one.
 Once logged in, you can create playlists,become a creator, can create your albumns, give ratings etc.
 ---

-This README provides a complete overview of the Sargam V2 app, guiding users and contributors through its features, architecture, database schema, and setup instructions.